Farama-Foundation/PettingZoo/README.md

 # PettingZoo
-PettingZoo is library of enviroments for conducting research in multi-agent reinforcement learning.
+PettingZoo is Python library of enviroments for conducting research in multi-agent reinforcement learning.
 It's basically a multi-agent version of OpenAI's Gym library.

 ## Games and Installation